-Background: Research on free radicals has been one of the topics that have attracted scientific and medical attention for decades, especially about ageing, disease, and infectious and non-infectious diseases.
+Background: Research on free radicals has attracted scientific and medical attention for decades, especially regarding aging, disease, and infectious and non-infectious diseases.
 Exposure to free radicals from daily pollution and unhealthy lifestyles accelerates bodily damage and aging.
 These factors are primary contributors to gene and chromatin dysregulation, leading to chronic diseases such as metabolic disorders, allergies, cancer, etc.

 Scope and approach: In the present literature, quercetin has been shown to have the ability to neutralize free radicals, reduce the formation of inflammatory cytokines, induce histamine release, and induce cell damage.
-At the same time, they have been shown to inhibit the growth of some inflammatory bacteria in the body, reversing the epigenetic mechanism of the disease.
-Moreover, quercetin has also been shown to have the ability to improve the body's immune system, help the body stay healthy, and overwhelm health hazards from the external environment.
-These roles of quercetin in health are reviewed from the latest advances in epigenetics.
+It also inhibits the growth of some inflammatory bacteria in the body and reverses disease-related epigenetic changes.
+Furthermore, quercetin strengthens the immune system, promoting health and resilience against external threats.
+Its multifaceted role is discussed in light of recent epigenetic research.